WHY DO COPS SUCCEED?

 Shifting resources from finding fault to studying success

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 It didn’t take long for current political struggles to spill over into policing.
 Despite a last-minute appeal by the new A.G., Jeff Sessions, to suspend an agreement negotiated by his predecessor, a Federal Judge approved a consent decree that places Baltimore cops under Federal oversight.

 Let’s back up a bit.
 In 1994 the special litigation section of the U.S. Justice Department’s civil rights division began conducting “pattern and practice” investigations of allegedly ill-behaving police departments in the U.S. When its inquiries develop evidence of serious, chronic misconduct DOJ can negotiate a settlement or, should the opposing party balk, file a lawsuit in Federal court.
 In the end contested matters are often settled with a consent decree, signed off by a judge, requiring that a department correct underlying problems and assigning a “monitor” to make sure they do.